Zeekr 9X

-The Zeekr 9X (Jíkè 9X (极氪9X)) is a plug-in hybrid three-row six-seater full-size luxury SUV to be marketed by Zeekr in 2025.
+The Zeekr 9X (Jíkè 9X (极氪9X)) is a plug-in hybrid full-size luxury SUV marketed by Zeekr in 2025.
 It is the brand's first plug-in hybrid vehicle, as previous Zeekr models are purely electric.

+Overview

 The Zeekr 9X was first revealed at Auto Shanghai 2025, with pre-orders expected to open at the Chengdu Auto Show in August 2025.
 It is Zeekr's flagship SUV, based on the SEA-S (Haohan-S) modular architecture, is the first to use the ZEEA 3.0 electronics architecture, and uses the SEA Hybrid (Haohan Hybrid) system which provides a large battery capacity and fast charging.

+A five-seater version was announced on 3 July, 2026 and made available to be ordered shortly after.